"A bruised reed he will not break, and a dimly burning wick He will not extinguish." (Isaiah 42:3)

 "A bruised reed he will not break, and a dimly burning wick He will not extinguish."
-(Isaiah 42:3)

-"A bruised reed he will not break, and a dimly burning wick He will not extinguish."
 (42:3)

-The Hebrews had to light their homes with oil lamps.
+The Hebrews used to light their homes with little oil lamps.
 These lamps looked a lot like gravy dispensers, with an open top.
 The bowls were filled with oil and contained a wick, made of flax or linen.
 As long as the wick would stay moist with the oil, it would burn and give light.
-But when the oil in the wick burned out, it would smoulder and give off smoke.
-The thing to do was to extinguish the damaged wick and toss it away.
+But when the oil burned out, the wick would smoulder and get smoky.
+Then you had to extinguish the damaged wick and toss it away.
 There was plenty of flax where the first wick came from.

-But the Messiah would not extinguish a person who feels like a dimly burning wick.
-These smoking wicks represent people who are exhausted, or even "burnt-out" in their Christian lives.
-It seems that they became lost amidst turmoil and sadness.
+But the Messiah would not extinguish such a dimly burning wick.
+Again, these wicks can be compared to people.
+They represent people who are exhausted, or even "burnt-out", in their Christian lives.

-We often only burn dimly and then our light becomes smoky.
+We all burn dimly and our lights are smoky.

 God says that we will recognise the true Messiah in that he would not break the bruised reed or extinguish the dimly burning wick.

-When you think about these imageries in terms of God’s people, you realize what is said.
+When you think about the meaning of these metaphors in terms of God’s people, you realize what is said.

 We are not perfect.
 We often feel down-trodden failures and at best, not the flutes that are able to make the heavenly music of Christ heard or let his eternal light shine in a dark and desperate world.

-We often feel that we do not have our lives together and do not live up to expectation as brightly shining witnesses of Christ.
+We feel that we don’t get our act together and do not live up to expectation as representatives of Christ on earth.

-Some, who may think they are providing perfectly bright light and harmonious music, may be quick to dispense with imperfect people, but Jesus does not.
+Some, who may think they are providing perfectly bright light and harmonious music, may be quick to reject imperfect people, but Jesus does not.

-To the contrary, we know that Jesus is the true Messiah – the anointed One of God -because it is his character to play the glorious music of his Kingdom through bruised reeds, and make his gracious light shine through smoky, smouldering wicks!
+To the contrary, we know that Jesus is the true Messiah – the anointed One of God - because it is his character to play the glorious music of his Kingdom through bruised reeds like us and make his gracious light shine through the smoky, smouldering wicks we so often are!

-This is how we know that God, in Jesus Christ, truly is the Redeemer of the bruised and the burnt out and the lost.
+This is how we know that he truly is the Redeemer of the bruised and the burnt out and the lost: